TeoOG/DODGEM/README.md

 ESC Exit Game

-In order to see the implementation, meaning the scrips, materials and textures navigate to the Assets folder.
+In order to see the implementation, meaning the scripts, materials and textures, navigate to the Assets folder.